hhsu15/react-redux/pics/README.md

 ### To check the result on browser
 - Go to inspect -> Network, you will see the response
 - Click on the response -> preview

+## Grid system
+check out the css file for grid.
+Essentially we are trying to have a grid and allocate space for each image.